SUBMIT OBITUARIES TO: firstname.lastname@example.org

 Shelly was born in Chicago on July 2, 1935.
 He was married to Phyllis for 54 years.
 Shelly died of complications related to Covid-19 at the age of 85.
-He is preceded in death by Phyllis and is survived by his children, Leslie (Daniel) Petcher, Melissa (Tim) Longstreth, and Glenn Petcher.
+He was preceded in death by Phyllis and is survived by his children, Leslie (Daniel) Petcher, Melissa (Tim) Longstreth and Glenn Petcher.

-A private graveside funeral will be held at Shaarie Torah Cemetery.
+A private graveside funeral was held at Shaarie Torah Cemetery.
 Arrangements by Holman’s Funeral Service.

 Melvin Weinstein, z”l, passed away Oct.
 7, 2020, at the age of 89.